zio/zio/docs/datatypes/contextual/index.md

 }
 ```

-During writing an application we don't care which implementation version of the `Logging` service will be injected into our `app`, later at the end of the day, it will be provided by methods like `provideLayer`.
+During writing an application we don't care which implementation version of the `Logging` service will be injected into our `app`, later at the end of the day, it will be provided by methods like `provideDeps`.

 ### Module Pattern 2.0